2014

 Department for Work and Pensions

-Concerns summary The DWP assessment process for fitness to work failed to incorporate vital medical information from the patient's treating GP, psychiatrist, and clinical psychologist, leading to decisions without comprehensive medical input.
+Concerns summary (AI summary) The DWP assessment process for fitness to work failed to incorporate vital medical information from the patient's treating GP, psychiatrist, and clinical psychologist, leading to decisions without comprehensive medical input.

-Action taken summary DWP will issue a reminder to staff about the guidance for requesting further medical evidence in cases where claimants report suicidal ideation.
-They will also continue to monitor their policies …
+Action Planned (AI summary) DWP acknowledges concerns and will issue a reminder to staff about guidance related to suicidal ideation.
+They also state that they will continue to monitor their policies around assessment of people with mental health problems.

 Partially Responded